 It's possible in some parts of Illinois, such as Cook County, to have the Judgment certified immediately after the Judge has signed it.
 The Judgment can then be taken to the clerk's Domestic Relations office.

 General adult name change

 Remember, the State of Illinois requires anyone seeking a name change to be 18 years of age and above, and a resident of the state for a minimum of six months if a name change petition was going to be accepted.
+It costs $388 to file a name change petition in the Illinois court system.
 Registered sex offenders in Illinois and elsewhere or those with a felony record are also restricted.

 After the notice has been published as required, ensure you have received a publication proof from the newspaper and take it to the clerk; sometimes the newspaper will do this.
 If you get the proof yourself file it fast with the court clerk prior to appearing before the court on the date indicated.

 Arrive early in the court, know the room number of the hearing venue and wait for the case and your name to be summoned before the judge.
 Before appearing in court ensure you come with copies, dully stamped, of the various forms from Request for Name Change, Order for Name Change, and Certification of Publication to the Notice of Filing Request for Name Change.

 Other additional documents that might be required with your name change request should also be carried, especially a photo ID showing the current name you seek to change.
 In case of a past conviction come with evidence that the criminal conviction was dealt with accordingly and it's in the past.

 Since you'll probably be questioned by the judge under oath, everything you say should be the truth.
 Whether the request is denied or granted the judge will sign indicating the decision the court has made.
 Once granted, go ahead and ask for extra Order for Name Change certified copies from the court clerk.